dimeji-code/City_2/README.md

 The character follows the direction of the mouse while key W is held.
-Left click with the mouse or trackpad to shoot
+Left click with the mouse or trackpad to shoot.

 <img width="633" alt="gameplay" src="https://user-images.githubusercontent.com/34945097/119360542-ba24bf80-bc78-11eb-9ce1-d2cf7ef2631f.png">